Home Crosses Pagan symbols Site search

 Graveyard cross

-A churchyard is not necessarily a graveyard, but being consecrated ground, many churchyards do contain graves.
+For some of the later churches, a churchyard is not necessarily a graveyard.
+But being consecrated ground, many churchyards do contain graves.
 Wealthy people could afford entombment in a crypt beneath the church building but commoners were buried in the churchyard.
 Most grave markers were simple stone slabs until the 18th century, often inscribed with little more than the deceased person's initials and date of death.
 A Churchyard Cross served as a communal cross over the graves.

 War memorial

-Photos reproduced with the kind permission of Fiona Poulton http://www.poulton.info
+Photo reproduced with the kind permission of Fiona Poulton poulton.info

-The custom of erecting War Memorials began when people wanted to celebrate a great victory.
+Thus crosses, an enduring feature of the European landscape, have for a long time been associated with remembering great people who have died.
+However, the custom of erecting War Memorials began when people wanted to celebrate a great victory.
 Remembering the dead who secured that victory was of secondary importance.
-(Two famous old war memorials include Nelson's Column in London and Arc de Triomphe in Paris.
-They contain no names of those killed.)

 And if you fancy a challenge, see if you can offer an alternative interpretation for the symbols on this gravestone.